rokk3rlabs/frontend-test/README.md

 ## Deadline

-The estimated time for this test is four (5) hours
+The estimated time for this test is five (5) hours

 ## Requirements